Kristina01111000/Drws_site/README.md

 do the book edit
 Add an email list only sign up
-Take a screen shot of the videos for the gallery wall Learning program will not be free anymore, only the first lesson, need to make lots of little changes to the site 30 day challenge is still free
+Learning program will not be free anymore, only the first lesson, need to make lots of little changes to the site 30 day challenge is still free
 Keep stuff on the patreon, but have links to it